QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/layouts/layouts.md

 title: The layout yaml
 ---

-With the layout yaml file, you can devops to customize the way end users see resources and their properties, both on the table view as well as the resource cards (catalog).
+With the layout yaml file, you can customize the way end users see resources and their properties, both on the table view as well as the resource cards (catalog).

 Example use-cases:
 - Hide specific resources from the end users view due to security considerations or simplicity